adimatulac/CoHabs/README.md

 * Notes functionality, basic as well as extra features such as calls to action
 * User authentication and routing the different views depending on permissions
 #### Jessica Huh
-* Project set-up with Meteor, React and Redux
+* Project set-up with Meteor, React, and Redux
 * Focused on Back-end implementation
 * Connected back-end to front-end
 * Implemented display of members based on the group on the profile page
 * Connected pie chart with MongoDB to render based on users and groups
 #### Jason Kim
-* Project set-up with Meteor, React and Redux
+* Project set-up with Meteor, React, and Redux
 * Set up and connecting external MongoDB to our front-end
-* Used the “canvasjs” library to display our bills in pie chart format that can be updated and re-rendered based on users and groups
+* Used the CanvasJS library to display our bills in pie chart format that can be updated and re-rendered based on users and groups
 * Deployment with Galaxy

 ### Challenges and Learning